WP Umbrella Logo

 • If you want to improve your website performance & security;

-How to Check PHP Error Logs in WordPress?
+Step-by-Step Guide to Enabling and Viewing PHP Error Logs in WordPress

 There are two ways to access PHP error logs in WordPress: manually or with a monitoring plugin.
 I’d personally advise to use WP Umbrella to monitor your PHP errors.
 It’s clearly the easiest way.